EOSIO/eosio-project-boilerplate-simple/README.md

 The code can be found at `backend/index.js`.
 The code in backend mainly could divided into three parts:
 1. The state global object.
 It stores the latest fetched blockinfo and data table.
 2. Demux.
 The action watcher watches and checks all valid blocks of the local node ( blockchain ) of the "update" action of the contract account.
 Hence the action handler manange the state and reduced it into a data table.
 3. Express.
-A RESTFUL api service returning the state object to frontend.
+A RESTful api service returning the state object to frontend.

 Once you have edited this code.
 Stop the process and start it again manually to apply the changes.